OracleChain/EosProxyServer/README.md

 What does this project provide：

-&emsp;`1.Realtime market rates: Our token rates are sourced from coinmarketcap. `
+&emsp;`1.Realtime market rates: Our token rates are sourced from coinmarketcap and newdex. `

 &emsp;`2.We provide a general EOS error code SPEC without importing EOSIO code base(EOSJS/EOS C++): The standard error code could make better user experience, and make users have a better understanding of what really happened when something's wrong.`